leyhline/Lagrange/_posts/2018-11-27-proof-of-equivalence-for-wrong-solution-to-whatsapp-chain-letter.md

     </figcaption>
 </figure>

-Okay, I real mathematician™ would laugh his ass off if he saw me calling this a *proof*.
+Okay, a real mathematician™ would laugh his ass off if he saw me calling this a *proof*.
 But either way, if we want to know the result of, let's say… \\( 8,567,479,662,374,590 +\_\omega 8,567,479,662,374,593 \\) then we don't need to do ten quadrillion calculations, we can instead do just one calculation of \\( 8,567,479,662,374,590 +\_\Omega 8,567,479,662,374,593 \\) instead and be sure that we've got an identical result.
 Wow!

 <hr>